 How does California law protect children from concussions?

-California law requires schools and youth organizations to take steps to ensure that underage athletes do not play with a concussion.
-The laws apply not only to contact sports such as football and basketball, but also to all athletic activities, including (without limitation) diving, BMX, cheerleading, water polo and rodeo.
+According to Los Angeles brain injury lawyer Neil Shouse, California law requires schools and youth organizations to take steps to ensure that underage athletes do not play with a concussion.
+The laws apply not only to contact sports such as football and basketball, but also to all athletic activities, including (without limitation)

 If an underage athlete is even suspected of sustaining a concussion or other head injury, the child must immediately be removed from the activity for the remainder of the day.
 The child may not thereafter be allowed to return to athletic activity until receiving written clearance from a licensed health care provider.*